-If you have any of the risk factors including a medical history we recommend you to maintain a regular screening with Dr. Ghalchi, a top rated cardiac specialist at Manhattan Cardiovascular Associates.
-Don’t wait until you’re in the emergency room before talking to your cardiovascular doctor in NYC about heart failure prevention.
+If you have any of the risk factors including a medical history we recommend you to maintain a regular screening with cardiologist Dr. Ghalchi, a top rated cardiac specialist at Manhattan Cardiovascular Associates in New York.
+Don’t wait until you’re in the emergency room before talking to your heart doctor in NYC about heart failure prevention.

 Congestive heart failure

 Congestive heart failure, also referred to as just “heart failure” or CHF, occurs when your heart doesn’t pump blood properly through your system.
 A wide range of heart muscle diseases — such as cardiomyopathy, coronary artery disease and high blood pressure — take their toll on your heart, often leaving it too weak to work right.

 While high blood pressure (BP) is deadly, it often flies under the radar.
 Knowledge, coupled with support and hypertension treatment from cardiologists or high blood pressure doctor, provides your best defense against hypertension and the problems it can cause.
 It may seem like all that’s required to diagnose high blood pressure is one measurement in cardiologists office, but that can be misleading.
 Your blood pressure fluctuates throughout the day.
 It’s normal for it to be higher in certain situations and lower in others.

 Although there are heart failure treatments, the primary path to preventing heart failure is to know your heart function and work on your risk factors.
 While not all conditions are reversible, most are treatable by an experienced cardiologist, cardiac specialist or at least can be contained enough to allow you to have a better quality of life.

 Heart Failure Symptoms to Recognize